dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-right right yeah okay
+right yes okay
-gotcha gotcha so um so this is something you're currently working on is Cardno through IO HK for anybody listening out there um which they're they're handling a lot of stuff and in just Haskell which is pretty cool
+gotcha so this is something
+you're currently working on is Cardno through IOHK for anybody listening out there which they're handling a lot of stuff and in just Haskell which is pretty cool

 **Dr.Duncan Coutts:**
-yes the whole the whole code on O project the software is all the englishman Haskell ohk are also working on a theory on classic client which is being implemented in scarlet which is another
+yes the whole code on O
+project the software is all the englishman Haskell IOHK are also working on ethereum classic client which is being implemented in scarlet which is another

 **Carlo Vicari:**
-functional I functional
+I functional
-programming yeah just so anybody listening they're from the UTC community you guys can kind of tie this all together we have the Skylar client which is functional programming and then also
+programming yes just so anybody listening they're from the ETC community you guys can kind of tie this all together we have the Skylar client which is functional programming and then also